Skip to content

 • You can ship with or without a UKIMS pre-registration number.

-• If a UKIMS number is providedItem HS Code is optional.
+• If a UKIMS number is providedItem HS Code is optional (regardless of the shipment value).

 • If no UKIMS number is providedItem HS Code is mandatory.